How to Prepare for a Coding Interview in 2026: Roadmap, Study Plan & Checklist

 How to Prepare for a Coding Interview: Step by Step

-- Practice under timed conditions — Solve medium-difficulty problems in 45 minutes or less while explaining your approach out loud.
+- Practice under timed conditions: Solve easy and medium problems in 45 minutes or less while explaining your approach out loud.

 What Interviewers Really Evaluate